PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 11:20:37
+Last updated: 2024-04-08 11:21:14
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -